buildpacks-community/kpack/rfcs/0000-cosign-integration.md

   calculates its signature and pushes it either to the registry where the image is located, using the same credentials that were used to push the image, or [to the registry specified in the `COSIGN_REPOSITORY` environment variable](#key-generation-and-storage).
-  `kpack` should sign images produced by kpack builds and images produced by the Builder and ClusterBuilder resources, using their respective service accounts to builder image used for the build, using their respective service accounts to find credentials.
+  `kpack` should sign images produced by `kpack` builds and images produced by the `Builder` and `ClusterBuilder` resources, using their respective service accounts to find credentials.
 This flow must happen after each of the images have been pushed to the registry.

 - If `cosign` fails to sign an image, the build should fail and output an error message in the build log, so the operator can troubleshoot the issue.
 The error messages should also be added in any other places where error messages are presented.
-- If `cosign` fails to sign an image produced by a Builder resource the Builder should not enter a Ready status.
+- If `cosign` fails to sign an image produced by a `Builder` resource, the `Builder` should not enter a Ready status.
-- Whenever `kpack` signs an image produced within a kpack build using `cosign`, it should add these
+- Whenever `kpack` signs an image produced within a `kpack` build using `cosign`, it should add these annotations:
-  annotations:
   - Build number.
   - Build time.